radian-software/prescient.el/README.md

 don't like the algorithm used for filtering, you can choose a different one by customizing `prescient-filter-method`.

+If you would like `prescient.el` to forget about a candidate, use the command `prescient-forget`.

 ## Configuration and other features

 * `prescient-history-length`: The number of recently selected